-Adobe Photoshop Elements 2020 is the new baby brother to the full-blooded Photoshop CC, the program that has become the industry standard for image editing.
+Photoshop Elements 2020 is the baby brother to the full-blooded Photoshop CC, the program that has become the industry standard for image editing.
 The advantage of Elements is that you don't have to pay a subscription – and can buy the software outright.
-And it is particularly good value if you buy it with its film-editing cousin Adobe Premiere Elements 2020.
+And it is particularly good value if you buy it with its film-editing cousin Adobe Premiere Elements 2020 (opens in new tab).

 In recent years, Adobe has concentrated on making Elements as easy to use for beginners as possible - and its power is now somewhat hidden from sight.
 Adobe introduced the Home Screen with Photoshop Elements 2019.
 It’s designed to give you quick access to the key features and help you see some of what’s made possible by the software.